 So, Star Trek realistically acknowledges that individuals have needs, but that Starfleet cadets don’t sacrifice their needs for the community – that’s left for The Borg.

 So why aren’t the characters of Star Trek motivated by Federation Credits?
 The same reason why they’re only a sub-economy rather than one controlled by the UFP – they just don’t matter that much.
 Due to the emphasis on science and education, humans now gain satisfaction contributing to that.
 Material wealth simply isn’t as big a talking point – replicators make it easy to get by without poverty.

 Of course, it’s not a perfect system.
 As the show rarely gives us a glimpse into day-to-day life on Earth, we don’t know why anybody would be motivated to go to work beyond scientific intrigue.
 If somebody simply didn’t want to get out of bed, what would be stopping them?

 After Jake explains he cannot join in as he has no money (and hasn’t found the need for Federation Credits so far), Ferengi Nog says to him: “It’s not my fault that your species decided to abandon currency-based economics in favour of some philosophy of self-enhancement.”
-Jake defends humans, claiming humans “work to better ourselves and the rest of Humanity,” but is still upset he can’t own the card, intended to be a gift for the captain.
+Jake defends his race, claiming they “work to better ourselves and the rest of Humanity,” but is still upset he can’t own the card, intended to be a gift for the captain.
 Self-enhancement can’t always make you happy.